Holmium(III) oxide: Occurrence

+Holmium readily oxidizes in air; therefore presence of holmium in nature is synonymous with that of holmia.
 Holmium oxide occurs in trace amounts in the minerals gadolinite, monazite, and in other rare-earth minerals.
-Holmium metal readily oxidizes in air; therefore presence of holmium in nature is synonymous with that of holmia.
-With the abundance of 1.4 mg/kg, holmium is the 56th most abundant element.
-The main mining areas are China, United States, Brazil, India, Sri Lanka and Australia with reserves of holmium oxide estimated as 400,000 tonnes.

 Production

 A typical extraction process of holmium oxide can be simplified as follows: the mineral mixtures are crushed and ground.
 Monazite, because of its magnetic properties can be separated by repeated electromagnetic separation.
 After separation, it is treated with hot concentrated sulfuric acid to produce water-soluble sulfates of several rare earth elements.
-The acidic filtrates are partially neutralized with sodium hydroxide to pH 3-4.
+The acidic filtrates are partially neutralized with sodium hydroxide to pH 3–4.
 Thorium precipitates out of solution as hydroxide and is removed.
 After that, the solution is treated with ammonium oxalate to convert rare earths in to their insoluble oxalates.
 The oxalates are converted to oxides by annealing.
 The oxides are dissolved in nitric acid that excludes one of the main components, cerium, whose oxide is insoluble in HNO3.

 The most efficient separation routine for holmium oxide from the rare-earths is ion exchange.
 In this process, rare-earth ions are adsorbed onto suitable ion-exchange resin by exchange with hydrogen, ammonium or cupric ions present in the resin.
 The rare earth ions are then selectively washed out by suitable complexing agent, such as ammonium citrate or nitrilotriacetate.